tje/toothpick/src/content/things/military-invention.md

 title: Military invention
 description: Military invention turns men 40+ into beasts
 image: ./military-invention.jpg
-nextLabel: Are the beasts predetermined or is there a menu to choose from
+comment: Are the beasts predetermined or is there a menu to choose from
 ---